In Memory of Stephen Loftus

 Steve Loftus at Georgian podium speaking

+It’s with heavy hearts we share the news of the passing of Steve Loftus, Vice Chair of Georgian College’s Board of Governors and a dear friend to our college and community.
 Steve served on the board with extraordinary dedication since 2021.
 His unwavering commitment to Georgian was evident in every role he assumed – employer, partner, donor and friend.
 He served on several key committees, including:

 • Finance and Audit Committee,